Dellino Family Law Group

 • Staying safe in a high-conflict situation

-Divorce is not just about ending a marriage.
-It often involves many other parts of your life.
-Our Redmond, WA, divorce lawyers will guide you through each issue and help you make smart decisions for your future.
+Divorce requires you to make many decisions about your life.
+Our Redmond, WA, divorce lawyers can guide you through each issue and help you make smart decisions for your future.
+Here are some areas where a divorce lawyer from Dellino Family Law can help:

-• Child support: We will explain how support is calculated in Washington and make sure it is fair.
+• Child support: We explain how support is calculated in Washington and make sure it is fair.

-• Spousal support (alimony): Whether you may receive support or be asked to pay it, we will explain what the law allows.
+• Spousal support (alimony): Whether you may receive support or be asked to pay it, we explain what the law allows.

 • Property division: We guide you through dividing homes, savings, retirement accounts, stock options, and other assets.